Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations

-To investigate LLM metacognition of their neural activations, we must disentangle the first-order neural processes involved in performing the task (e.g., Claude's ``sum-near-92'' mechanism) from the second-order metacognitive processes (i.e., processes for monitoring, reporting, and controlling first-order processes).
+To investigate LLMs' metacognition of their neural activations, we must disentangle the first-order cognitive processes (i.e., core processes for performing a given task) from the second-order metacognitive processes (i.e., processes for monitoring, reporting, and controlling first-order processes).
 Formal definitions of the first- and the second-order processes based on computational graphs are provided in Appendix \ref{sec:first_second_definition}.
 We propose the neurofeedback paradigm for LLMs, which can effectively dissociate these two levels of processes by targeting first-order processes with neurofeedback labels (Fig.~\ref{fig:diagram}c,d).
 Specifically, we implemented neurofeedback as a multi-turn dialogue between a user and an AI assistant (Fig.~\ref{fig:diagram}d; see Appendix~\ref{sec:instruct_model} for discussion of this design choice).

 This dialogue leverages in-context learning (ICL) \citep{brown2020language,garg2022can,vacareanu2024words}, enabling models to gradually adapt their behavior from the context without parameter updates.
 The task prompt (see Appendix~\ref{appendix:prompts} for examples) consists of $N$ in-context examples.
 Each example is a sentence-label pair presented in assistant messages.
 Each sentence is randomly sampled from a given dataset and assigned a discretized label.